hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

   - In Airgapped mode, you must install Docker Engine before running the installer

-The use of some operating systems comes with additional requirements:
+Some operating systems also have additional requirements:

 - [RedHat Enterprise Linux (RHEL) Requirements](./rhel-requirements.html)
 - [CentOS Requirements](./centos-requirements.html)